Breakfast (Philippine TV program): After Breakfast morning show

 Atom Araullo is formerly a news reporter on ABS-CBN 2 and also hosted a morning program, Umagang Kay Ganda, and also he hosted Hiwaga and now he is seen on public service program of the network Red Alert, which is part of Pinoy True Stories.
-In 2017, he went back to GMA Network.
+In 2017, he went back to GMA Network in 2019 and now currently as a news anchor of State of the Nation on GTV 27 & Also a TV host of award winning documentary programs The Atom Araullo Documentaries & the longest running docu program I-Witness both Aired on GMA 7.

 Asia Agcaoili quit show business and her last TV appearance was iPBA aired on ABC 5 in 2007, and Asia is now married.

-Ryan Agoncillo is now host on the longest running variety noontime show Eat Bulaga! and game show Picture!
-Picture! and his sitcom Ismol Family on GMA 7, and also hosted a talent program Talentadong Pinoy on TV5, and also a movie actor on the films Kasal, Kasali, Kasalo, Sakal, Sakali, Saklolo and My House Husband: Ikaw Na! with his real life wife Judy Ann Santos-Agoncillo, he is also a hobbyist on Car Drifting & photography.
+Ryan Agoncillo is now host on the longest running variety noontime show Eat Bulaga! formerly on GMA 7 & currently seen on TV5 and game show Picture!
+Picture! and his sitcom Ismol Family on GMA 7, and also hosted a talent program Talentadong Pinoy and also Bangon Talentadong Pinoy on TV5, and also a movie actor on the films Kasal, Kasali, Kasalo, Sakal, Sakali, Saklolo and My House Husband: Ikaw Na! with his real life wife Judy Ann Santos-Agoncillo, he is also a hobbyist on Car Drifting & photography.
+He is the uncle of fellow former child actress and Now as a new teen actress Jana Agoncillo.